joeyponi/skreebot/readme.md

 # SkreeBot
-A batpony bot that does batpony things
+A bat pony bot that does bat pony things

 ## Features
 Skrees a lot
 Reacts with bat emojis
-Can search for batpony pics using the !bat command
+Can search for bat pony pics using the !bat command

 ## Dependencies
 - Python 3